The Teacher (2023 film): Release

 The film premiered at the Toronto International Film Festival on 9 September 2023, with an exclusive clip released by Variety two days prior.
-The film had a theatrical release in the MENA region from February 2024, followed by a UK and Northern Ireland release in September 2024.
+The film had a theatrical release in the MENA region from February 2024, followed by releases in the United Kingdom and Northern Ireland in September 2024, the United States and Canada in April 2025, and Italy in December 2025.
 It became available on-demand in the MENA region via Google Play, Apple TV, and OSN TV in December 2024.
 In February 2025, Watermelon Pictures acquired the U.S. distribution rights and the film received a theatrical release across North America from 11 April 2025.
 In May 2025, it became available on-demand in the UK, Ireland, USA, and Canada via YouTube, Prime Video, Apple TV+, and other platforms.

 Reception

 Critical response

+Metacritic, which uses a weighted average, assigned the film a score of 62 out of 100, based on 12 critics, indicating "generally favorable" reviews.

 Vogue's Taylor Antrim included the film on his list of "10 Movies From the Toronto Film Festival to Get Excited About", commending the performances of Saleh Bakri and Imogen Poots and writing that he felt "moved and gripped by the film's exploration of Palestinian anger and grief."

 Sheri Linden of The Hollywood Reporter described the film as "riveting", "eye-opening", and "an intimate exploration of life in occupied Palestine".
 She also praised the performances of Bakri, Poots, and Muhammad Abed Elrahman.

 Screen Dailys Tim Grierson commended Nabulsi for "[tackling] a thorny issue with complexity, crafting a drama with several tendrils reaching out in all different directions, illustrating how the Israeli/Palestinian dispute impacts so many in the region."

 Alex Ritman of The Hollywood Reporter called the film a "Toronto hidden gem" and Screen Daily listed The Teacher as one of the “20 stand-out titles from Toronto 2023."

 While acknowledging the "necessary counterbalance" the film provided "in a climate where Palestinian perspectives on the conflict are given limited opportunity for exposure," IndieWire criticised the film for focusing too much on Basem and Lisa's relationship, as this gave "short shrift to dynamics that carry much more necessity and weight."